 Hi!
 I’m David Dougher.
+I’m a cross-genre hybrid writer of fantasy, sci-fi, steampunk, murder mysteries, and historical fiction.
+I also write non-fiction on topics like productivity, writing techniques, and happiness.
 I write novels as David C.R.
 Nash.
-I’m a cross-genre writer of fantasy, sci-fi, steampunk, murder mysteries, and historical fiction.
-I also write non-fiction on topics like productivity, writing techniques, and happiness.

 There are two reasons.
 The first goes back to a time when my wife Deborah Nash and I got married.
 We discussed, seriously, exchanging last names.
 I thought it would be interesting to have a last name that people can spell easily.
 She liked the alliteration of Deborah Dougher.

 Alas, the wheels of the world move in well-set ruts.
 While my wife could easily change her name, it turned out I would have to jump through several major hoops to change mine.
 So, reluctantly, we both decided to keep the names we started with.

 When she died in 2012, I decided that there was one thing I could do to help keep the memory of some of our good times alive.
 We both loved mysteries, science, and fantasy fiction.
 So, I took her last name for all the fiction works I write.
 When writing non-fiction, I continue to use my own name.

 (The “C.R.” is a recent edition to help people who keep running into the other David Nash who likes to talk about guns, art, and survivalist gear.
 Earlier books and posts just refer to me as David Nash.)

 It’s has a practical result as well… People tend to search for fiction by author as much or even more than they do by subject matter.
 In the world of non-fiction, the author’s name matters less.
 Readers are interested in the subject.